H-DNA/MPiSC/implementations/ltqueue/README.md

   new_val = f(old_val) # new-value-computation timeframe
   CAS(svar, old_val, new_val)
   ```
-  This lies on the assumption that *if a memory location checked at two times is not changed, it hasn't been accessed within this period*.
-Put it other way, the above sequence allows us to set a location to a new value if its value hasn't changed since last read.
-Note the difference, and hence, that's why the ABA problem exists for CAS.
+  This lies on the assumption that *if a memory location checked at two times is not changed, it has not been accessed within this period*.
+Put it other way, the above sequence allows us to set a location to a new value if its value has not changed since last read.
+Note the difference, and hence, that is why the ABA problem exists for CAS.

   Based on the above observation, if we can ensure that no two accesses within the new-value-computation timeframe set the location to the same value, the CAS sequence will behave like the LL/SC sequence.
 This follows that we have to restrict the way we update the location.